VAANI: Capturing the language landscape for an inclusive digital India: Experiments

 \section{Experiments}

-The Vaani dataset is multimodal and covers many Indian languages.
-To demonstrate its utility, we conducted a limited set of experiments on a subset of the data, using transcribed speech, untranscribed speech, and image data.
+The VAANI dataset is a multimodal corpus comprising approximately 2,043 hours of transcribed speech across various Indian languages.
+To demonstrate its practical utility, we conducted preliminary experiments using a selected subset of its speech and visual modalities.